at0m5k/dwmstat/README.md

 **Installation:**

-To build and install simply run:
+Arch Linux users can simply use the PKGBUILD to build and install.

+Other linux users can simply clone this repository and run:

 	$ make
-	# make clean install
+	# make install

 If you wish to have dwmstat re-launch after suspending your computer, enable the systemd service file:
 `systemctl enable dwmstat.service`